 Recently, Gordon Ramsay tried really, really hard to sound like a nice, normal, non-psychopathic individual in an interview with Britain's Guardian.
 And guess what?
 He failed big time, then walked out.
 The interviewer can't resist bringing up Gordo's legal woes, the frequent incarceration and rehabilitation of Ramsay's addict brother, and the obvious disconnect between things Ramsay supposedly wrote in an autobiography and the completely contradictory rants to which he is prone in real life.
 Even by Gordo's standards, this is a doozy.

 Ramsay is there to talk about his new show in England, Gordon Ramsay Behind Bars, in which he teaches inmates how to cook for his fledgling prison-based company, Bad Boys' Bakery.
-Explaining how a Q where Ramsay is tethered to a PR spokesperson still manages to derail so suddenly, author Decca Aikenhead writes, "Ramsay doesn't seem to listen to anything much; instead, he hears the questions he assumes I must be asking, and as his imaginary ones are generally veiled attacks insinuating all manner of criticism, he gets angrier and angrier."
+Explaining how a Q&A; where Ramsay is tethered to a PR spokesperson still manages to derail so suddenly, author Decca Aikenhead writes, "Ramsay doesn't seem to listen to anything much; instead, he hears the questions he assumes I must be asking, and as his imaginary ones are generally veiled attacks insinuating all manner of criticism, he gets angrier and angrier."

 Gordo gets wound up about all sorts of subjects (changing "nappies," fighting with diners, his mum's cooking), but has a particularly potent venom stored up for British prisoners and their "easy" life on the inside.
 Ramsay, who claims the prison governor treated him "like one of his bitches," notes how upset he is over how good these guys really have it, while he had to do all the hard work.